bnjbvr/blog.benj.me/content/blog/lifehacking/2017-12-05_freedom_and_productivity.md

 reasons, but we can explore some basic ideas: maybe *some* people feel powerless when facing the complexity of a world where everything is intertwined in so many ways and evolving at a very high pace.
-Having a unique, predefined, seemingly theoritically proven answer provides them with some sense of order and intellectual easiness.
+Having a unique, predefined, seemingly theoretically proven answer provides them with some sense of order and intellectual easiness.
 On one side, whole ranges of issues then get easily resolved and put aside, which gives head space for other matters; on the other side, it means that there are no conflicts in thinking, less freedom of choice,